Timthreetwelve/DriveInfo/DiskDriveInfo/Readme.txt

 Introduction
 ============

-DriveInfo will display basic information about all disk drives that are in "ready" status.
+DriveInfo will display basic information about the disk drives that are connected to a computer.

 Using DriveInfo